American and Imported European Lines from Germany and Czech Republic

-Where you will find the happy and healthy Maine Coon cats and Maine Coon kittens of Barncat Classic Maine Coons.
+Here is where you will find the happy and healthy Maine Coon cats and Maine Coon kittens of Barncat Classic Maine Coons.
 We are hobby breeders of Maine Coon cats and kittens, located in Southeastern Massachusetts; just 15 minutes from Providence, RI and 45 minutes from Boston, MA.
 At Barncat we take breeding these magnificent cats very seriously.
 Our Cattery is FeLV, FIV, Ringworm free.
 Our focus is ALWAYS health first, temperament, and structure that conforms to the Maine Coon breed standard.
-The standards we follow are set by the major cat associations CFA and TICA.
 Our cattery is registered with TICA and CFF.

 As breeders our goal is to consistently offer healthy, well bred kittens, in a variety of colors; without compromising the Maine Coon breed.
 We enjoy the challenge of improving our kittens and contributing to the Maine Coon pedigree.
 To do this we continually strive towards being a better breeder through education; always making great effort to use research and shared knowledge to produce the highest quality kittens.
 We take great care in the selection of our breeding cats and believe that a genetically diverse gene pool is an essential part of our breeding program.
 We look for qualities such as: health, exceptional type, wonderful expression, good structure, and great temperament.
 These qualities produce large, typey kittens with excellent health, wonderful temperaments, and longevity.

 At Barncat we do not cage our cats or kittens, they have free run of the house as our beloved pets.
 We have an outdoor enclosure that we sometimes use for our male cats if they are big sprayers.
 This enclosure helps to prevent our males from spraying in our homes, ensures that our younger queens will not be bred, and allows EVERYONE fresh air and sunshine; while protecting them from predators.
+Here at Barncat we feel that fresh air and sunshine are essential to the health and well being of our cats and kittens.
+A cats natural habitat is outside, therefore we recommend and encourage our buyers to allow their kittens some time outside either on a harness or in an enclosed area where they will be protected from predators and passing vehicles.
 We love our Maine Coon cats very much and do NOT place our Maine Coon kittens with anyone who is not prepared to take good care of our babies and love them for the rest of their life.

-We do not sell breeding kittens!
 We do not allow visits until the kittens are 9 weeks old and have had their first vaccine, absolutely no exceptions.
 The health of our babies is top priority to us.
+We do not provide shipping for our kittens, they must be picked up at our homes.

 We have had many folks contact us and tell us they want the biggest kitten.